 Bursaries and Financial Aid

-We are able to offer bursaries towards our CREATE Weekends courses.
-Please note we have a limited number of bursaries available, so not all applications will be approved.
+We are now able to offer a limited number of bursaries towards this program.
+Please note, we only have a limited number of bursaries available, so not all applications will be approved.
 Bursaries may cover 10-75% of the course fees.

 To apply for this bursary, please fill out an application here: